bastos1505/nodemcu-firmware/docs/en/modules/http.md

 - `url` The URL to fetch, including the `http://` or `https://` prefix
 - `headers` Optional additional headers to append, *including \r\n*; may be `nil`
 - `body` The body to post; must already be encoded in the appropriate format, but may be empty
-- `callback` The callback function to be invoked when the response has been received; it is invoked with the arguments `status_code` and `body`
+- `callback` The callback function to be invoked when the response has been received or an error occurred; it is invoked with the arguments `status_code`, `body` and `headers`.
+In case of an error `status_code` is set to -1.

 #### Returns
 `nil`